MassimoTrionfante/Weedim/README.md

 # How to run Weedim on your device

-Clone the whole repository in your local folder, and execute the batch "go.sh".
+Clone the whole repository in your local folder, and, after installing Flask1.0.2, execute the batch "go.sh".
 Said bash will set both the FLASK_APP and FLASK_ENV variables to the app's config names, and it'll run, by default, on your localhost address, port 5000.
 Once it's running, visit http://localhost:5000 or http://0.0.0.0:5000 from your device to access to it.